roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© She tried keeping her preference for white men under wraps for a while, but she was eventually caught in action, and from that point on, she felt like her black friends were looking down at her for getting involved with white men.
+She tried keeping her preference for white men under wraps for a while, but she was eventually caught in action, and from that point on, she felt like her black friends were looking down at her for getting involved with white men.
 They looked at her as if she was betraying some unspoken vow.
 But deep down, Vanessa fucking knew that all her girlfriends were doing it to, but they would never admit it.
 So unfortunately, she had to move on from white guys or risk becoming an outcast from her black friends.
 She had to write it off to her friends as a passing phase and nothing more.
 She knew it shouldn't be that way, but that's how it was.

  It had been a long time since she had sampled some tasty white meat.
 Being a successful, African-American woman made her a symbol for her black sisters and she knew she would risk their support if she indulged her love of white men publically.
 She kept her dating life well within her own race for years, and the few times she found herself alongside one of the black women she knew from college, who knew about her past, she maintained this façade.
 When confronted with her history, or if they were in the presence of a piece of hot white man, Vanessa would insist that, 'she didn't do that shit no more.'